microsoft/TypeScript-Handbook/pages/Advanced Types.md

 type T4 = TypeName<string[]>;  // "object"
 ```

-But as an example of a place where conditional types are deferred - where they stick around instead of picking a branch - would be in the following:
+But as an example of a place where conditional types are deferred—where they stick around instead of picking a branch—let's look at the following:

 ```ts
 interface Foo {